 Carleton University recognizes the substantial benefits, both to the individual student and for the university, that result from a student participating in activities beyond the classroom experience.
-Reasonable accommodation must be provided to students who https://carleton.ca/senate/wp-content/uploads/Accommodation-for-Student-Activities-1.pdf
+Reasonable accommodation must be provided to students who compete or perform at the national or international level.
+Please contact your instructor with any requests for academic accommodation during the first two weeks of class, or as soon as possible after the need for accommodation is known to exist. https://carleton.ca/senate/wp-content/uploads/Accommodation-for-Student-Activities-1.pdf